 While closing the air circulation system helps to block smoke and fumes, it also stops the air circulation.
 No surprise there, right?
 To reduce overheating, use a small battery-powered fan to move air around.

-Protect The Vulnerable
+Protect Vulnerable People

 Finally, be aware that elderly people, those with chronic health issues, and very young children and babies will have the most difficulty breathing in conditions caused by a wildfire.
 Therefore, take time to ensure you have well-fitting facemasks for them.